loh-0/Algothon25-wiki/docs/5submission.md

 TBA

-Please only submit a .zip file of your repository.
+- Please submit a .zip file of your repository.
+This .zip file should not be nested (meaning that it should contain your files when unpacked, and not a folder that then contains your files).

+- Please ensure there is a requirements.txt file if required.

+- Please ensure the entry file of your work is named main.py (and not teamName.py as was the default on the starter code).

+- Multiple submissions allowed.

+Submissions require Discord verification of your group registration.

-Due August 21 9AM
+Due August **28** 9AM

 ---